Nations League draw: Date, time and how play-offs work as Scotland and Ireland to learn fate

 Meanwhile, Spain are the defending Nations League champions and will be out to retain their crown against the likes of France, Portugal, Germany, Italy and the Netherlands in the Nations League finals.

-The draw takes place this week and here’s everything you need to know.
+The draw takes place today and here’s everything you need to know.

 When is the Nations League draw and how can I watch it?